Psalm 87 – Citizens of Zion

 · There the church was born in a day at Pentecost.

-· There the apostles served and from which the Gospel went forth.
+· There the apostles served and sent out the Gospel.

-· There God has promised will be the physical center of His ultimate kingdom upon earth.
+· There God will establish the physical, geographic center of His ultimate kingdom upon earth.

 c.
-The LORD loves the gates of Zion: For all these reasons and more, God has special love for Jerusalem, regarding it even more than the rest of His Holy Land (Zechariah 2:12) Israel (more than all the dwellings of Jacob).
+The LORD loves the gates of Zion: For all these reasons and more, God has special love for Jerusalem, regarding it even more than the rest of His Holy Land (Zechariah 2:12) and more than the territory of Israel in general (more than all the dwellings of Jacob).

 i.
 “As the dwellings of Jacob in the promised land were beloved by him more than the dwellings of other nations, so he ‘loved the gates of Sion more than the dwellings of Jacob.’”
 (Horne)